 What is HotDog Patient Warming?

 The HotDog Patient Warming System helps maintain patient normothermia during surgical procedures.
-The Controller sends low-voltage direct current to air-free Patient Warming Blankets and Mattresses.
-This creates safe, uniform warmth for the patient for many surgical positions.
+The Controller sends low-voltage, direct current to the air-free Patient Warming Blankets and Mattresses.
+This creates safe, uniform warmth while also allowing for electrosurgical grounding for the patient in many surgical positions.

-HotDog is the only Patient Warming System that can effectively warm from above and below at the same time.
+HotDog is the only Patient Warming System that can effectively warm from above and below at the same time with grounding.

 HotDog Delivers the ABCs of Patient Warming